kinidal/Data-Leak-Prevention-Implementation-in-IT-Infrastructure/README.md

 1. Disable **Bluetooth file sharing**

-> The Aim is to prevent users from sending and receiving files over bluetooth connection from the Organization owned systems.
+The ***Aim** is to prevent users from sending and receiving files over bluetooth connection from the Organization owned systems.
 On the other side users should be able to use Bluetooth connected Headphones and other devices.

 > Create a new GPO with a given name and attach to  a desired OU.
-> Edit the GPO -> Goto Comouter Configuration -> Preferences -> Windows settings -> Registry -> DisableFsquirt -> Set the value 0x1 -> Save
+> Edit the GPO -> Goto Computer Configuration -> Preferences -> Windows settings -> Registry -> DisableFsquirt -> Set the value 0x1 -> Save
-> Edit the GPO -> Computer Configuration -> Administrative templates -> System/Device Installation/ Device Installation Restrictions -> Prevent Installation of devices that match any of these Device ID's -> BTH\MF_RFCOMM
+> Edit the GPO -> Computer Configuration -> Policies -> Administrative templates -> System/Device Installation/ Device Installation Restrictions -> Prevent Installation of devices that match any of these Device ID's -> BTH\MF_RFCOMM
 > Save and apply
 > Apply force sync of Group policy to all systems, also try restart of the endpoint of systems
 > Or run the following command in a command prompt window: fsquirt.exe -UnRegister